 If you have never had the opportunity to visit with Dr. Gary Ivey about Sandhill Cranes, you won’t want to miss this tour.
-Join Gary in a small group caravan around the delta to see cranes feeding in the fields.
-Meet with him at the Woodbridge Ecological Reserve SOUTH UNIT for an orientation and then travel along Woodbridge Road to view the Sandhill Cranes.
-This roving tour will eventually end up at the Cosumnes River Preserve or other location to watch for the evening fly-in.
-If you are looking to increase your knowledge about Sandhill Cranes in a small group setting with the opportunity to ask questions, this tour is for you.
+Join Gary in a small group caravan around the delta to see cranes feeding in the fields and watch them during the evening fly-in.

 This tour has all the excitement of the other fly-in tours in the area, but visitors will be able to view the Sandhill Cranes (and other birds) from the comfort of a viewing shelter.
 Seating is provided and maps, charts, and pictorials are on display.
 Also, visitors will be treated to a presentation by Department of Fish and Wildlife docents.

 The Woodbridge Ecological Reserve is one of the few locations where Sandhill Cranes consistently roost in the Delta.
 At dusk, in large groups that can number from several hundred to several thousand, the cranes converge on the South Unit’s flooded fields for the night.
 CDFW Docents will give a presentation on the cranes in a private viewing area.

 Early morning fly-outs are special.
 If you have never experienced one, you won’t want to miss this.
 It is so peaceful at the Woodbridge Ecological Reserve as the night gives way to scarlet colors in the east.
 Best of all, Paul Tebbel will be there to share his knowledge about Sandhill Cranes and answer your questions.